 \section{Reconstruction experiments}

-We test the efficiency of the noising technique in hierarchically aligning more perceptually important features with coarse structures using the autoencoders' reconstructions.
+We test the efficiency of the noising technique in hierarchically aligning more perceptually important features with coarse structures using the autoencoder's reconstructions.
 We finetune the publicly available Music2Latent checkpoint using the same data, architecture, and hyperparameters as described in \cite{pasini2024music2latent}, except that we use a constant consistency-step schedule with a step size fixed to the final value of the pre-trained model.
-To quantify the amount of perceptually important features encoded in the latents, we decode them, and check if they perceptually correspond to the input reference, using the reconstruction metrics ViSQOL (V) \cite{hines2015visqol,sloan2017objective,chinen2020visqol}, a MOS-like distance between two audio samples, and SI-SDR (SI), a spectrogram distance \cite{le2019sdr}, as used in \cite{pasini2024music2latent,defossez2022high}.
-Since it is challenging to disentangle structures of varying coarseness in the latents explicitly, we instead use the spectral SNR-properties and construct latents at four different coarseness levels by encoding diverse 10s music audioclips from MusicCaps \cite{agostinelli2023musiclm} and adding noise following the same latent noising process as used for training, but setting $t$ in a way that the SNR levels are $\{\infty, 4, 1, .25 \}$ respectively.
-We report the results in \Cref{tab:autoencoder} as $NT=E, D$, indicating that both encoder and decoder have been trained with noised latents.
-At low SNR levels, it is likely that information essential to faithfully reconstructing the signal is removed, leaving the decoder to infer the likely form of the input.
+To quantify the amount of perceptually salient information encoded in coarse structures, we create reconstructions from latents that encode features at various coarseness levels.
+We then check the reconstructions' correspondence to the input using the perceptually motivated reconstruction metrics ViSQOL (V) \cite{hines2015visqol,sloan2017objective,chinen2020visqol}, a MOS-like distance between two audio samples, and SI-SDR (SI), a spectrogram distance \cite{le2019sdr}, as used in \cite{pasini2024music2latent,defossez2022high}.
+Since it is challenging to disentangle structures of varying coarseness in the latents explicitly, we instead use the spectral SNR property and construct latents at four different coarseness levels by encoding diverse 10s music audioclips from MusicCaps \cite{agostinelli2023musiclm} and adding noise following the same latent noising process as used for training, but setting $t$ in a way that the SNR levels are $\{\infty, 4, 1, .25 \}$ respectively.
+We report the results in \Cref{tab:autoencoder} as $NT=E, D$, emphasizing that both encoder and decoder have been trained with noised latents.
+At low SNR levels, it is likely that information essential to faithfully reconstructing the signal is removed, leaving the decoder to infer the input's likely form.
 To measure the realism of reconstructions at low SNR levels (not necessarily following the input strictly), we additionally report the distribution metrics FAD \cite{DBLP:conf/interspeech/KilgourZRS19} score using the VGGISH ($F_{\text{VGG}}$) and the CLAP ($F_{\text{CLAP}}$)\cite{DBLP:conf/icassp/WuCZHBD23} versions.
 We compare the results of the perceptually aligned autoencoder against the results of an unaligned autoencoder in two scenarios: 1) where the training-inference discrepancy is fixed by freezing the encoder and training the decoder with noised latents, reported as $NT=D$, and 2) without the correction, reported as $NT=\emptyset$.
 Comparing SI for $NT=E,D$ and $NT=D$ at SNR values $<\infty$, we find that the perceptual information retained in coarse structures is always higher for the aligned representations than for the unaligned representations and similar for V. Both V,SI are higher comparing $NT=E,D$ and $NT=\emptyset$ for $SNR<\infty$, except for $SI$ at $SNR=0.25$.
 At this low SNR level, where much of the input's information has been removed, the FAD score of the aligned autoencoder is much lower.
 This indicates that the stochastic decoder is inventing information to create plausible reconstructions that diverge from the input.